Priyansi/Priyansi/README.md

 ## Hey there 👋

 I am Priyansi, a CS undergrad at [KIIT](https://kiit.ac.in/) and an INTJ navigating through life by making lists.
-I code in Python and C++.
-My love for Maths made me explore Deep Learning as a 2020 resolution and I haven't looked back since.
+I code in Python and Go.
+I have 1 year of experience in MLOps, backend and technical writing.

 ### Whatcha upto? 👩💻
-- Exploring MLOps as I intern @Fynd.
+- Exploring Golang and backend as I work at SigScalr.
 - Improving PyTorch-Ignite's docs.
-- Learning to write clean and modern C++ code.
+- Compiling a list of folks to meet when I intern at Google next summer.

 ###  How to reach me 📫
 - [Twitter](https://twitter.com/iiverveii)